New Lessons for 2024-25 Academic Year

 Please find video links to these experiments, if you cannot do these in class with your students.
 They will be more fun if you can do them in the class, but you can also use these videos to refer back to the experiments if the students need a reminder of what happened.

-https://youtu.be/NI1h1ZcQ7_E Demonstration and Experiment Video to use with your class**
+Molecules in Motion Demonstration and Experiment Video to use with your class**

 **I highly recommend muting this video after you have watched it as the instructor, and then run it for your students with you explaining what is happening, so that the students don't get the answers told to them, but rather have a chance to figure out the answers on their own.
 Also I think it is more fun, not to tell the students that one container is hot and the other cold, but to rather show them the experiment and then see if they can figure out what the difference is between the two jars of water.
 I would recommend pausing this video several times throughout as well so that the students have more time to make predictions and to take notes.